particle-iot/spark-sdk-ios/README.md

 [![Build Status](https://travis-ci.org/AFNetworking/AFNetworking.svg)](https://travis-ci.org/Spark-SDK/Spark-SDK)
 -->
 # Spark SDK
-Spark-SDK is a library that can enable your app to interact with internet connected hardware powered by Spark devices, that includes:
-- User session management for the Spark cloud
-- Read/write data to/from Spark Core, Photon or Electron (soon) devices
-- Invoke functions on Spark Core, Photon or Electron (soon) devices
+Cocoapod library of Spark iOS SDK
+Spark iOS SDK enables iOS apps to interact with Spark-powered connected products via the Spark Cloud.
-- Publish and subscribe events to/from the cloud or to/from devices (soon)
+Library will allow you to easily manage active user sessions to Spark cloud, query for device info, read and write data to/from Spark Core/Photon devices and (via exposed variables and functions) publish and subscribe events to/from the cloud or to/from devices (coming soon).

 ## How To Get Started